BP oil spill claims climb ahead of appeal day

-LONDON (Reuters) - The number of claims filed against BP Plc’s (BP.L) (BP.N) oil spill compensation fund has risen by 18 percent over the last six weeks to a total of 195,403, according to the claims website - even though payouts began almost a year ago and the fund will be accepting claims until next April.
+LONDON, July 8 (Reuters) - The number of claims filed against BP Plc’s oil spill compensation fund has risen by 18 percent over the last six weeks to a total of 195,403, according to the claims website - even though payouts began almost a year ago and the fund will be accepting claims until next April.

 The increase in claims that are set to contribute billions to BP’s final spill bill has followed a period in which lawyers encouraged businesses and individuals to make claims for the 2010 disaster that killed 11 men in a rig explosion.